Overview of Alcohol Abuse

 Americans have a complicated history with alcohol.
 At the end of the 19th century, politicians, women's groups, and churches banded together to convince lawmakers to outlaw alcohol.
 In 1919, the U.S. Congress passed the 18th Amendment, making the sale and distribution of alcohol illegal.
 Alcohol consumption declined but did not stop.
 In 1933, Prohibition ended and since then, millions of Americans have made alcohol a part of their social life.

-In the 1960s, E. M. Jellinek pioneered the idea that excessive and harmful use of alcohol was a disease.
+In the 1960s, E. M. Jellinek pioneered the idea that excessive and harmful use of alcohol is a disease.
 Within a decade, public campaigns were launched in the United States to educate people about alcoholism as an illness.

 Alcohol Abuse Definitions